ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 SCONE, it might switch to applying its policies for non-SCONE flows, using congestion control signals.

-The time and scope over which throughput advice applies is not specified.
-Network conditions and rate-limit policies can change in ways that make previously signaled advice obsolete, and there are no guarantees that updated advice will be sent at such events.
-The signaled advice can be assumed to apply to the flow of packets on the same UDP address tuple for the duration of that flow.
-For rate limiting networks, rate limiting policies often apply on the level of a device or subscription, but endpoints cannot assume that this is the case.
+The signaled advice applies to the flow of packets on the same UDP address tuple for the duration of the current monitoring period, unless it is updated earlier or the flow ends; see {{time}} for details on the monitoring period.
+Rate limiting policies often apply on the level of a device or subscription, but endpoints cannot assume that this is the case.
 A separate signal can be sent for each flow.

+Network conditions and rate-limit policies can change in ways that make previously signaled advice obsolete.
+There are no guarantees that updated advice will be sent at such events.

 ## Following Advice